-Logitech Circle2 is a great surveillance system, but for a price
+Logitech Circle 2 is a great surveillance system, but for a price

 Microsoft launches Windows Bounty program, offering awards up to $250,000

 Accessible home monitoring should be more than just being able to buy a security camera.
-It’s means having a packaged software experience, where you should be able to link cameras together over a secure cloud connection, while mounting them on walls, glass or the outdoors.
+It means having a packaged software experience, where you should be able to link cameras over a secure cloud connection while mounting them on walls, glass or the outdoors.

-Since we live in the age of connected devices, being able to interface with Alexa and HomeKit software should not only be a bonus but a given.
-Well luckily for you, the Circle2 does all of it.
+Because we live in the age of connected devices, being able to interface with Alexa and HomeKit software should not only be a bonus but a given.
+Luckily for you, the Circle 2 does all of it.

-The only nagging requirement is setting aside a personal surveillance budget, but otherwise the Circle2 is a great monitoring device.
+The only nagging requirement is setting aside a personal surveillance budget, but otherwise the Circle 2 is a great monitoring device.

-Now you can spy ….or catch the package thief
+Now you can spy… or catch the package thief

-If you wanted to catch a thief at the door before they run away with your package — I may be projecting here, but it happens — then a single Circle2 is great for that.
+If you wanted to catch a thief at the door before they run away with your package — I may be projecting here, but it happens — then a single Circle 2 is great for that.
 However, if your goal is to catch a break-in, you would at least need a camera at the entrance and another in the living room or kitchen, with accessories to match.

 A speaker/microphone duo exists in the camera, allowing you to communicate briefly with whomever you see via the Logi Circle iOS/Android app.
 It functions as a push-to-talk feature within the app or a signed-in desktop.